freesky-edward/blogclub/tech/post/2017-11-10-Kubernetes-Affinity&AntiAffinity.md

   ```

 Node Selector will be deprecated in the future version,
-Because Node Affinity and Node AntiAffinity can replace what Node Selector can express.
+because Node Affinity and Node AntiAffinity can replace what Node Selector can express.

 ## 3. Node Affinity and Node AntiAffinity

 * [Refer Node Affinity Design](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/scheduling/nodeaffinity.md)

-The Affinity and AntiAffinity features expand the constraints for Scheduing the users can use.
+The Affinity and AntiAffinity features expand the constraints for Scheduling the users can use.
 The Node Affinity and Node AntiAffinity are designed for comparing Affinity in Pod Spec with Node lables.
 As the above intruduced Node Selector, the Node Affinity and Node AntiAffinity enhance this feature.
 Node Selector uses the ```Equal``` operator to match the rules, and in the Node Affinity and Node AntiAffinity,